munificent/game-programming-patterns/book/event-queue.markdown

   play

 - start sprinkling call throughout codebase
-- in physics code, when objects collide trigger sound
+- in ui code, when selected menu item changes, trigger sound
 - run into first problem: audio api takes a little while to locate sound resource and copy buffer of data to somewhere hardware can play it
-- since api is synchronous, that blocks the physics engine!
+- since api is synchronous, that blocks ui! hitches for a few frames

 - **problem 1: requesting a sound to play blocks the caller until the audio engine has started playing the sound**